Have you seen the media urging everyone to rush out and see the Supermoon? So, what is a Supermoon?

 - Then it started to mean the closest two or three Moons each year.

 No, no, and no. Let’s put this to rest.
 This will also explain why we don’t use the term “Supermoon” in our astronomy pages in the annual Old Farmer’s Almanac.
-And we try not to use hype on our Web site.

 The Facts About the So-Called Supermoon